Understanding Website to IP Address Conversion

-Finding a website's IP address reveals important hosting information about where the site is physically located and what infrastructure it uses.
+Finding a website IP address reveals important hosting information about where the site is physically located and what infrastructure it uses.
 This information is valuable for network troubleshooting, security analysis, and understanding website architecture.

 When you enter a website URL, our tool performs a DNS lookup to resolve the domain name to its corresponding IP address.
 This process shows you the actual server address that hosts the website, along with geographic and organizational details about the hosting provider.